camunda/camunda-docs/docs/components/modeler/web-modeler/connectors/available-connectors/sendgrid.md

 We advise you to keep your API key safe and avoid exposing it in the BPMN `xml` file by creating a Secret:

 1. Follow our [guide for creating Secrets](../../../../console/manage-clusters/manage-secrets.md).
-2. Name your Secret `SEND_GRID_API_KEY` so you can easily reference it later in our connector.
+2. Name your Secret `SEND_GRID_API_KEY` so you can reference it later in the connector.